MiczFlor/RPi-Jukebox-RFID/src/jukebox/components/gpio/gpioz/README.rst

 Button: Increase volume
 ^^^^^^^^^^^^^^^^^^^^^^^^

-A button to increase the volume by 5 steps every 0.75 second as long as it is held:
+A button to increase the volume by 5 steps every 0.75 seconds as long as it is pressed:

 .. code-block:: yaml